MStarmans91/WORC/WORC/doc/static/features.rst

 6. Correlation

-In total, computing these six features for both the GCLM and GLCMMS for all combinations of angles and degrees results in a total of
+In total, computing these six features for both the GCLM and GLCMMS for all combinations of angles and degrees results in a total of 144 features.

 Gray-Level Run Length Matrix (GLRLM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^